pip-services/pip-services-docs/content/en/net/commons/validate/map_schema.md

 ### Properties

 #### KeyType
-Gets and sets the type of map keys.
+Gets and sets the type of the map keys.
 Null means that keys may have any type.
 > `public` object KeyType { get; set; }